GatorEducator/GatorMiner/CONTRIBUTING.md

 ## Make a Pull Request

 The development team uses the [GitHub Flow Model](https://guides.github.com/introduction/flow/) to guide our engineering of this tool and we invite you to also follow it as you make a contribution.
-Once you have made some new changes and want the maintainers to merge them into the project, we encourgae you to go ahead and open a [pull request](https://github.com/Allegheny-Ethical-CS/textMining/pulls) on the GitHub repository.
+Once you have made some new changes and want the maintainers to merge them into the project, we encourage you to go ahead and open a [pull request](https://github.com/Allegheny-Ethical-CS/textMining/pulls) on the GitHub repository.
 Please follow the provided pull request template and describe the new feature or bug fix that you are proposing with the necessary information.
 The proposed change should not break the existing test cases or features, as each PR will be checked with our Continuous Integration service (code standard, test suites, etc.) We hope your proposed change is well-documented and highly recommend you to provide tests along with the PR if you are making a code contribution.

 ## Project Overview